KaiStarkk/kaistarkk.github.io/about.md

 permalink: /about/
 ---

-<p>I'm a 24 year old Electrical & Electronics Engineer from Perth, Western Australia.
-My studies focused on microelectronics, embedded systems, renewable energy, and A.I..
-One day I hope to have honed my skills to the point where I am able to build myself a working Iron Man suit.</p>
+<p>I'm a 28 year old hobbyist game developer from Perth, Western Australia.

+<p>By day, I'm a Senior Electrical Engineer.
+My studies focused on microelectronics, embedded systems, renewable energy, and A.I.</p>